Low-threshold response of a scintillating xenon bubble chamber to nuclear and electronic recoils: Conclusion and Discussion

 The above results show that the relationship between \qseitz{} and the nuclear recoil bubble nucleation threshold, previously measured in C$_3$F$_8$ at \qseitz{} of a few keV, also holds in xenon at \qseitz{} down to at least 0.9~keV.
 This is significant both as it confirms the observation in \cite{XeBC} that nucleation by nuclear recoils is \emph{not} suppressed in pure xenon, and as it represents the first calibrated test of the Seitz model against nuclear recoil thresholds for $Q_\mathrm{Seitz}<1$~keV in any fluid.
 This measurement also adds support for the use of molecular dynamics (MD) simulations of bubble nucleation in Lennard-Jones fluids as an increasingly useful predictor of nucleation efficiency for nuclear recoils~\cite{lammps_paper,bubbleMD}, confirming the $\mathcal{O}(1)$ relationship between \qseitz{} and the nuclear recoil energy threshold in the regime where MD simulations are expected to be most reliable (i.e., low threshold in a noble liquid).

 At the same time, electronic recoils continue \emph{not} to nucleate bubbles in xenon at \qseitz{} down to at least 0.5~keV, in agreement with past literature on liquid xenon and in extreme tension with electronic recoil bubble nucleation in C$_3$F$_8$.
-The authors suggest an interpretation of this phenomenon similar to that found in \cite{bolozdynya2010emission} --- namely that bubble nucleation by $\delta$-electrons and Auger cascades requires the presence of molecular degrees of freedom, which provide a channel for electrons to directly heat the fluid, e.g. by exciting molecular vibrational states.
+The authors suggest an interpretation of this phenomenon similar to that found in \cite{bolozdynya2010emission} -- namely that bubble nucleation by $\delta$-electrons and Auger cascades requires the presence of molecular degrees of freedom, which provide a channel for electrons to directly heat the fluid, e.g.\ by exciting molecular vibrational states.
 In the absence of these degrees of freedom, electrons can lose energy only through ionization and radiation, including through the scintillation emission noble liquids are most known for.
+A key open question is whether this insensitivity to electron recoils persists down to the homogeneous nucleation limit, the point at which random fluctuations in density begin to nucleate bubbles in the superheated liquid at a measurable rate.
+This limit is reached at Seitz thresholds of $\sim$75~eV and $\sim$40~eV in superheated xenon and argon, respectively~\cite{HomogeneousNucleation}.

 These results, combined with the demonstrated use of coincident scintillation to reject high-energy bubble-nucleating events, indicate a unique potential for quasi-background-free searches for sub-keV nuclear recoils, such as a GeV-scale dark matter search or reactor CE$\nu$NS measurement as described in \cite{sbc_snowmass,universe9080346}.
 This is particularly true if electronic recoil insensitivity persists at still greater superheat and if these results extend to liquid argon, which at $\sim\!\frac13$ the mass of xenon is better suited to a low-momentum nuclear recoil search.